Bharath916/Social-Feeds-Recommendation-/README.md

-# User and Policy management
+# social Feed Recommendation

 1. This project contains dynamic CRUD operations using node.js as server with storing it in MongoDB
-2. For MongoDB connection, using an "programingChallenge" .env (it will redirect to )
+2. For MongoDB connection, using an "social Feed Recommendation" .env (it will redirect to )

 # Creating .env file